yangmillstheory/mixin.a.lot/README.md

 ### Mix a mixin

-Mix a mixin into your class or class's prototype.
+Mix a mixin into your object, class or class's prototype.
 Mixins must be `Mixin` instances.

-    var Thing = function() {};
+    var MyLogger = function() {};

+    // mix into the Function
+    mixin_a_lot.mix(MyLogger, mixin);
-    Thing.static_mix(mixin); // mix into Thing
+    // or mix into the prototype
+    mixin_a_lot.mix(MyLogger.prototype, mixin);
-    Thing.proto_mix(mixin); //  mix into Thing.prototype
+    // or mix into a random object mixin_a_lot.mix({...}, mixin);

 ### <a name="mixin-method-hooks"></a> Mix options & mixin method hooks

 A subset of mixin methods/properties can be omitted (but not all):

-    Thing.proto_mix(mixin, {
+    mixin_a_lot.mix({...}, mixin, {
         omits: ['logname']
     });

 You can request before and after hooks into mixin methods.
-They'll always be called with the right context - instance or static.
+They'll always be called the context bound to the mix target.

 Return values are propagated [accordingly](http://www.catb.org/~esr/writings/taoup/html/ch01s06.html#id2878339) -
 it's best to use an object or container class argument (as below) when propagating multiple return values.

-    // the return value from this hook is passed to log_error
+    // the return value from this hook is passed to logger.log
-    // 'this' is the Thing function.
+    // 'this' is the MyLogger function.
     var before_log = function(error) {
         var level, serialized;